 Our risk assessment has identified control measures that may be needed in each area such as reduced room capacities, prearranged room layouts, increased ventilation and managing the flow of people.
-We are transitioning to this over the summer, ready for the start of the September term; in the meantime, summer teaching activities will remain subject to current measures.

 As we have done since the beginning of the pandemic, we continue to consult the recognised campus trades unions.